Co-founder and COO

 Why you should care:

-itselectric’s turnkey installation and management services will enable municipalities to achieve carbon reduction targets and deploy charging infrastructure in accordance with community priorities.
-With just 11,500 chargers, itselectric would eliminate 7.9 tons of Co2 emissions and 204lbs of pollution annually, giving 140,000 drivers access to convenient, low-cost charging.
+itselectric’s turnkey installation and management services will enable municipalities to achieve carbon reduction targets and deploy charging points without any infrastructure upgrades.
+With 100,000 chargers installed in the next 5 years, itselectric would eliminate 275m tons of Co2 emissions and 30lbs of pollution annually, giving 400,000 drivers access to convenient, low-cost charging.

 Tiya your background is in design and technology and Nathan, you’ve been working as an architect for 20 years.
 How did your experience prior to founding itselectric prepare you for this journey?

-When Tiya and I came up with the idea for itselectric, we saw the potential to make an impact much, much faster than what I could do as a practicing architect.
+When Tiya and I came up with the idea for itselectric, we saw the potential to make an impact at a greater speed than what I could do as a practicing architect.
 My experience building things, starting from a sketch to getting something that’s built in the ground, is very useful for what we’re trying to build, which is working in cities, getting permits, working with regulatory agencies, and seeing this initial idea be realized.

 What is the problem you’re looking to solve?
 How did you land on itselectric?

 There is that small faction of eco-warriors willing to drive to a fast-charging parking lot back and forth, but regular people are going to hold onto their gas cars as long as they possibly can unless there is a charger outside their front door, which obviously slows down the transition to EVs and keeps roadside pollution incredibly high in cities.
-How we can get EVs into cities as quickly as possible?
+So we asked, how we can get EVs into cities as quickly as possible?
 That’s the challenge we set out to solve.

 Nathan: I’ll just add that we don’t have to think of our transportation as being a separate thing from the rest of the built environment—our vehicles can be linked to the power sources where we live.
 That’s starting to become true in the suburbs where it’s very easy to charge your car in your garage, but it can also be true in cities.